-'TIME's 2018 Person Of The Year Highlights "The Guardians” In The War On Truth
+'TIME's Person Of The Year Highlights "The Guardians" For An Important Reason

 The year 2018 has been quite a wild ride.
 Between the endless celebrity Twitter beefs or strange TV moments, it might even seemed like this has been one of the longest years yet.
 Thankfully, it's finally coming to a close, which means lots of celebrations, pensive reflections and TIME's Person of the Year is on the way.
 Who is TIME's Person of the Year, you ask?
 It looks like multiple people won the cover.

 A handful of journalists who were imprisoned, threatened, or killed as a result of doing their work won TIME's Person of the Year for 2018, and they're called "The Guardians."
 The group of people, officially announced on The Today Show on Dec.
 11, include Maria Ressa, Jamal Khashoggi, the Capital Gazette of Annapolis, Maryland, and Wa Lone and Kyaw Soe Oo.
 Each individual group or journalist will get their own TIME cover.